Cranberry Maple Butter | Optional Canning Instructions

 This Cranberry maple butter spread is a wonderful way to preserve the flavors of cranberries and enjoy them throughout the year.
 If you want to can it, we’ll walk you through it step-by-step.

-Comparison of cranberry butter
+Comparison of cranberry butters

 Wait a minute; there are two distinctly different recipes for cranberry butter?
 Yes, indeed, there are.